 ACSR Key Personnel

-Dr. Bethony is the Co-Investigator of the George Washington University ACSR and the biorepository for the NCI-funded AIDS Malignancy Clinical Trials Consortium (AMC).
+Dr. Bethony is the director of the George Washington University ACSR Biospecimen Repository.
 Dr. Bethony provides immunological and biorepository support for several ongoing vaccine clinical trials, including Phase 1 first-in-humans studies.
 He is actively involved in biospecimen science and has conducted several studies on the affect of storage duration and material types on the quality of derivatives from biobanked materials.

 Dr. Bracci is a cancer epidemiologist at UCSF who has been actively involved in the design and conduct of population and clinic-based studies of cancer, particularly lymphoma, pancreatic cancer and glioma, for more than 20 years.
 She brings to the ACSR an expertise in study design and analysis methodology, and complementary research interests related to immunological factors associated with cancer risk and prognosis as well as the integration of Big Data into biorepositories.